What Causes Bruising In Infants And How To Treat?

 How To Prevent Bruises In Babies?

-If you have a family history of bleeding-related genetic conditions, stay alert to any early signs of it, such as unexplained bleeding and bruising.
+If you have a family history of bleeding-related genetic conditions, stay alert for any early signs of it, such as unexplained bleeding and bruising.
 You may also discuss the appropriate preventive care with a healthcare provider or a specialist in genetic disease.

 Frequently Asked Questions